-What does it mean if there is a potential overlap in some areas, where an address can be within a zone for two schools?
+Why is there a potential overlap in some areas, where an address can be within a zone for two schools?

 In some cases, there may be areas where home zones overlap.
 If approved by the Ministry, students in an area where there is an overlap are able to choose what local school they want to attend.